tjcchen/docker-react-app/README.md

 # reenter the docker container, but this time with app user( since we set permissions )
 docker run -it react-app sh

+# after we set CMD or ENTRYPOINT instruction in Dockerfile, we can run image directly
+directly: docker run react-app with arguments: docker run react-app npm start
 ```

 ## Links